Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Now with the amplitude and phases corrected we want to image the source again to see if the amplitude solutions have improved our S/N. We would not expect a large change due to amplitude self-calibration as most amplitude errors are due to the antenna itself and this will be mostly accounted for by the phase calibrator amplitude calibration
+Now that we have corrected the amplitudes and phases, we want to image the source again to determine if the amplitude solutions have improved our signal-to-noise ratio (S/N).
+We do not expect a significant change from the amplitude self-calibration because most amplitude errors stem from the antenna itself, and this will largely be addressed by the phase calibrator's amplitude calibration.

-• Look at step 19 and input the parameters into tclean and the imstat commands
+• Look at step 19 and input the parameters into tclean/run_iclean and the imstat tasks.

 ### 19) Final imaging of target